alexandervice/rise-web-app/README.md

 This project will eventually be deployed, until then you will need to install everything below.

-(eventually there will be a  **requirements.txt** file should have all of the installation methods, until then hold tight.)
+Use the **requirements.txt** file to add all of the installation methods.

 ```bash
 # If the requirements.txt file does not work